 Two years following the inversion study, Dr. Goldman reversed his original position, stating, “New research shows that you are at no more of a stroke risk hanging upside down than if you are exercising right side up.”
 He noted that the body actually has mechanisms that prevent damage from hanging upside down: the increase in cerebral spinal fluid supports and protects the vessels.
 In fact, while oscillating (inverting with movement), some of the patients’ blood pressure actually dropped a few points.
 (Note: these studies were based on patients in generally good health.
 Make sure you review contraindications prior to inverting.)

 Dr. Goldman stated that the warnings to the public about the dangers of inversion were “grossly inflated” and that “in the 15 years these devices have been in use, there has not been one single stroke case reported, nor any serious injuries.”
-(This statement, to the best of our knowledge, is as true today as when Dr. Goldman made it 17 years ago.)

 Other universities, including Marquette, Iowa, and Portland studied inversion during this time, with results that also helped to vindicate inversion as a healthy physical activity.